lazy-fuck/runner/README.md

 ## Usage

 Open the source file and read.
-It's fairly simply to modify to suit your needs, even if you don't know Perl.
+It's fairly simple to modify to suit your needs, even if you don't know Perl.

 ## Dependencies